 What does it cost?

-- Thanks to funding from The Institute of Museum & Library Services (IMLS) and Lincoln Financial Foundation, the Children's Museum of New Hampshire is offering these new Virtual Programs below to New Hampshire elementary school classrooms for free on a first come, first served basis.
-If one of the following applies to you, just fill out the Interest Form and we'll be in touch!
+Thanks to funding from The Lincoln Financial Foundation, the Children's Museum of New Hampshire is offering one of these four Virtual Programs, including materials, to school-wide NH, Maine or Mass Title 1 elementary school classrooms for free on a first come, first served basis.
+If you are an educator from a Title 1 School, please reach out to Meredith Brustlin at firstname.lastname@example.org

 How do I sign up?